 Life is full of challenges, twists, and turns.
 Almost everyone reaches a point where they just don’t know what path to take or what to do to move their life forward.
-Every day, people face tough times in their careers, relationships, studies, and pretty much anything in their day-to-day living.
-With so many variables dictating direction, success, and overall well being, you can easily feel stuck, confused, and possibly worn out.
-This is where life coaches come in.
+Every day, people face tough times in their careers, relationships, studies, and pretty much anything in their day-to-day lives.
+With so many variables dictating direction, success, and overall well-being, you can easily feel stuck, confused, and possibly worn out.
+This is where life coaching can come in.

-Let’s now look at the skills you need to hone to become a great life coach.
+Let’s now look at the list of coaching skills you need to hone to become a great life coach.

 1. Exceptional Listening Skills

 With two ears and one mouth, you have to listen more than you talk.
 Active listening is a crucial life coach skill.
 You cannot have real empathy without it.